ysoh286/honours-project-2017/detailed-notes.md

 scatterplot(x, y, data = , group.id)
 add_trendline(modelFit, formula, model.type, id, ...)
 remove_trendline(id)

+#functions where you could add interactivity:
 update_trendline(id, modelFit, formula, model.type,...)
-show_labels(trendline.id, label = , event.type = "hover", ...) #where the interactivity happens...
+show_labels(trendline.id, label = , event.type = "hover", ...)

 ```
 - the functions scatterplot(), add_trendline(), remove_trendline() mirrors some of that in iPlots/grid where we can easily add/remove objects to a plot  by simply referring to an id that the user has assigned
-scatterplot(x, y, data = , group.id)
 -  in existing tools: either make a function that does all the modelling for you (too limited at times), or leave it up to the user to define their own model (more generic).
-- add_trendline(modelFit, formula, model.type, id, ...) - ... could include graphical parameters such as color, stroke width, e.t.c - this is more of a static plot function (so it could be something like abline()/lines() in base)
+- add_trendline(modelFit, formula, model.type, id, ...) - ... could include graphical parameters such as color, stroke width, e.t.c - this is more of a static plot function
 - to update trendlines: update_trendline(id = , modelFit, formula, model.type...)
 With this, you could add in interactivity by attaching events and controlling what information is attached to the line (R^2 value, model fit, equation, ...e.t.c)
 - to add interactivity: additional arguments could be introduced, such as event.type